Man who filmed Arbery shooting video charged in his slaying

 SAVANNAH, Ga.
-(AP) — The Georgia man whose cellphone video of Ahmaud Arbery’s fatal shooting helped reignite the case was charged with murder Thursday, making him the third person arrested more than two months after the slaying.
+(AP) — The Georgia man whose cellphone video of Ahmaud Arbery’s fatal shooting led to the arrest of a father and son has now been charged with murder as well, joining them in jail more than two months after the slaying.

-The Georgia Bureau of Investigation said 50-year-old William “Roddie” Bryan Jr. was arrested on charges of felony murder and criminal attempt to commit false imprisonment.
-No other details were given.
+The Georgia Bureau of Investigation said 50-year-old William “Roddie” Bryan Jr. was arrested Thursday on charges of felony murder and criminal attempt to commit false imprisonment.
+Agents later searched Bryan’s home, several TV stations reported.
 The GBI said in a statement that it would hold a news conference Friday morning.

 Arbery was slain Feb.
 23 when a white father and son armed themselves and pursued him after spotting the 25-year-old black man running in their neighborhood.
 More than two months passed before authorities arrested Gregory McMichael, 64, and his son, Travis McMichael, 34, on charges of felony murder and aggravated assault.
 Gregory McMichael told police he suspected Arbery was a burglar and that Arbery attacked his son before being shot.